jacobmegarity/jacobmegarity.github.io/about.md

 # About Me

-Hi!
-My name is Jacob Megarity!
+This is my about page.